 Bombay Duck isn’t the only treat from the sea that you can find at Mata Pita Da Dhaba on Madh Island.
 Another phenomenal Indian street food in Mumbai is their fried prawns, which are bright red like the Bombay Duck.

 These incredible prawns are hot and juicy with a really nice, curry-like spice on the outside.
 It’s one of the best foods to try in Mumbai if what you’re looking for is a tasty, spicy, quintessential Indian seafood dish.
 I couldn’t get enough of it!

-If you’re a foodie who has researched places to eat amazing food in India, you’ve probably come across Bademiya, an iconic food stall and restaurant chain that was established in Mumbai in 1946.
+If you’re a foodie who has researched places to eat street food in India, you’ve probably come across Bademiya, an iconic food stall and restaurant chain that was established in Mumbai in 1946.
 This culinary landmark is known for its curries and kebabs, which include their fantastic kebab rolls, a dynamite treat I was lucky to try on my second night in Mumbai in February of 2018.